 Jessica Matten stars as Sergeant Bernadette Manuelito on AMC's "Dark Winds."
 Courtesy of Michael Moriatis/Stalwart Productions/AMC.

 Hillerman’s Leaphorn and Chee novels are celebrated by critics and mystery fans for smart plots and layered narratives that depict life in Native American communities.
 In 1991, Hillerman was awarded the Grand Master Award, the highest honor bestowed by the Mystery Writers of America.
 He published eight more novels in the series before his passing in 2008.
 Since then, his daughter Anne Hillerman has picked up the characters in her own series of novels.
 (The latest, The Sacred Bridge, is on the New York Times Best Sellers list.)
-Anne invented a few new characters, including Manuelito, who quickly became a fan favorite.
+Anne invented a few new characters and expanded on others, including Manuelito, who quickly became a fan favorite.

 The series marks the first large project for Camel Rock Studios, based in Santa Fe.
 Chris Eyre, director of the beloved film Smoke Signals (1998), serves as the show’s executive producer and director.